Start Here | Prevention | Treatment | Recovery

 Set consequences for breaking rules.

-If they break rules, enforce them!
+If they break rules, enforce them.

 .....................................................

-Make it clear to kids - never take
+Make it clear - never take

 medicine that isn’t theirs.